Working with Control Room

 Suppose you need to set up a more complex workflow as part of your CI strategy.
 In that case, you can take advantage of our GitHub Actions integration capabilities.

-Once you have uploaded your automation code to Control Room, you can run it in two different ways: as part of a Workforce process, or as an Assistant.
+Once you have uploaded your automation code to Control Room, you can run it in two different ways: as part of a Unattended Process, or as an Assistant.

 - Can be triggered manually using the Cloud UI interface or via API calls, or it can be run on a fixed schedule.